 The goal of the tracker is to increase your physical activity.
 Most trackers have a default goal of 10,000 steps per day.
 However, they should also allow you to customize that goal and even add others, such as target weights.

 Before changing your daily step goals, it makes sense to track your activity for a few days to see where you are right now.
-If you currently lead an extremely sedentary life, either leave it at 10,000 or start at a lower number and add 1,000 steps per day each week.
-If you’re already fairly active, set a target that’s higher than 10,000 daily steps.
+If you currently lead an extremely sedentary life, either leave it at 10,000 or start at a lower number.
+Then, each week you can increase your daily goal by 1,000 steps.
+On the other hand, if you’re already fairly active, set a target that’s higher than 10,000 daily steps.

 Incorporate MyFitnessPal with Your Fitness Tracker